 it’s crazy but what can you do. i’m a student as well so i get lower fees i guess. i guess i’d use cash rather than debit as much as i can though :)posted almost 4 years ago

 I accept there will be some fees associated with using a debit card.
 For example, a flat fee if I use an ATM not affiliated with my bank.
 I can also accept overdraft fees provided I am informed about them and they seem reasonable.
 (For example, most banks charge you if you have negative balance in your account, which makes sense, but some will charge you if you just dip below $15 or something).

 But I think the problem is when a bank changes its policy on its customers so they’re in an awkward position of having to decide to stay or go, or they have charges that the customer was never informed about so they don’t know to watch out for them and get slammed.
 This business of charging people basically just for owning a debit card is just an underhanded ways of bleeding more money from people, because it’s impractical to live entirely without a debit or credit card so people just have to accept the fee.

 And, yes, there isn’t much we as customers can do about it, especially if all banks start doing it.
-But that’s precisely why it bothers me.posted over 3 years ago
+But that’s precisely why it bothers me.posted almost 4 years ago

 Newamericanclassic, that would be an ideal world for all of us, but unfortunately, it’s not always like that.

 I’m not using a corporate bank, so I’m pretty safe, still it’s best to be aware of your account no matter what.
 I try to use cash whenever possible while not having to carry a whole lot.

 Wow, MurasakiNeko, you pretty much nailed it.